Pre-plan and pre-pay final arrangements

 - a description of the location of the grave, crypt or niche for interment, or

-- the location where you may scatter cremated human remains
+- the location where you may scatter human remains (from cremation or alkaline hydrolysis)

 You can preplan your final arrangements without prepaying.
 Most service providers will keep a record of your plans without cost.